cloudandbigdatalab/OpenStack-Doc/magnum/Introduction.md

 ### 3.2 Devstack

+Devstack can be configured to enable magnum support.
+It is easy to develop magnum with the devstack environment.
+Magnum depends on nova, glance, heat and neutron to create and schedule virtual machines to simulate bare-metal (full bare-metal support is under active development).

 ## 4. CLI
 Magnum is used through the *magnum* Python client.
 To interact with bays (create pods, run containers, etc.) you use the magnum client, not the kubectl or docker-swarm clients.
 Here's a partial overview of the available commands.